micgo/Visualizing-Your-Journey-With-Chef/dojo/dojo-intro.md

 ### The Journey Phases
-+ Multiple phases can and should be worked in parallel
+* Multiple phases can and should be worked in parallel
-+ The earlier phases evolve significantly as the journey progresses
+* The earlier phases evolve significantly as the journey progresses
-+ It's natural to skip or inconsistently implement certain phases, so be aware of problems this causes in the later phases
+* It's natural to skip or inconsistently implement certain phases, so be aware of problems this causes in the later phases

 Note:
 As you make progress in advanced areas, such as full-stack-automation, the scope of early phases, such as testing, expands In order to show value quickly, you will sacrifice compeleteness.
-This is techical debt.
+This is technical debt.
 Be aware that as you try to improve your system, you will need to go back and clean up.
 Revisiting is good!

-#### What You Get When We Are Done
+### What You Get When We Are Done
 <!-- Show a completed DOJO sample spider graph -->
 <canvas data-chart="radar" data-chart-src="data/chartExample.csv" width="500" height="300" />